stackabletech/actions/run-integration-test/README.md

 This action runs an operator integration test.
 It does the following work:

-1. Create a test cluster on-the-fly using the requested Kubernetes version and distribution via Replicated.
+1. Create a test cluster on-the-fly using the requested Kubernetes version, distribution and node architecture via Replicated.
+See [Test Platform Triple](#test-platform-triple) for more details.
 2. Run the integration test based on the provided test parameters.
 3. Delete the cluster of the tests are done and send out a notification on failure.

+## Test Platform Triple

+The [`test-platform`](#inputs) input expects a test platform triple to select the appropriate node architecture and kubernetes distribution & version.
+The triple format is `<DISTRIBUTION>-<VERSION>-<ARCHITECTURE>`, eg. `kind-1.31.2-amd64` or `gke-1.31-arm64`.

+Each distribution supports different instance types (based on the cloud vendor machine names).
+This mapping is done via the `instances.yml` file.
+Based on this file, the following distributions are supported: `eks`, `gke`, `aks`, `kind`, `k3s`, `rke2`.
+There is no mapping for `oke` yet.

+Supported Kubernetes version can be inspected on the official Replicated documentation [page][supported-clusters].
+Supported architectures are `amd64` and `arm64`.

 ## Inputs and Outputs